Guide to Using Snapchat for Marketing

 Of course, getting started is your main goal, right?
 Everything starts on the main screen of Snapchat.
 First, download the app from your app store.
 Next, click on the icon and set up your account.
 Remember to use the email address and User Name that you want people to know and see.

-When you’re trying to market a business, you don’t want to use your personal email address or a personal User ID on Snapchat.
+When you’re trying to market a business, you don’t want to use your email address or a personal User ID on Snapchat.
 Your display name and email address are excellent ways to promote your brand.
 Currently, you can only have one Snapchat per phone number and email address, which you will need to verify.

 There are many different settings to think about.
 Plus, some of these things will look different on an iPhone than an Android phone.
 However, they are all called the same thing regardless of which phone you’re using.

 Since you’re using the phone for marketing, one of the first things you may want to change is the default setting that prevents strangers from sending you snaps.
-It’s up to you whether you want to open this up or not, but if you don’t you’ll have to add people in order to see their Snaps.
+It’s up to you whether you want to open this up or not, but if you don’t you’ll have to add people to see their Snaps.
 If you change the setting, you can see Snaps from those you do not add.

 - Device Settings – Depends on what type of device you’re using but this is where you set permissions, allows you to receive text messages, take pictures and videos, record audio, set your GPS, read the Snapchat contract and even read your contact card.
 You’ll also set your storage, network and battery permissions here, too.
 Under device settings, you’ll also see a way to enable or disable push notifications.
 That just means that you have control over when and how you receive Snapchat notifications.